janwilmans/proposals/pXXXXR0_guarded_objects.md

 # pXXXXR0

-guarded objects - make the relationship of class and its locking mechanism explicitly expressable
+guarded objects - make the relationship between objects and their locking mechanism explicitly expressable and hard to use incorrect

-Draft for Proposal, 6 September 2024
+Draft for Proposal, 8 September 2024

 ### Authors: